 The company assesses impairment of non-financial assets at each reporting date by evaluating conditions specific to the company and to the particular asset that may lead to impairment.
-If an impairment trigger exists, the recoverable amount of the asset is determined as the higher of its fair value less costs of disposal or value-in-use, each of which incorporate a number of key estimates and assumptions.
+If an impairment trigger exists, the recoverable amount of the asset is determined.
+This involves fair value less costs of disposal or value-in-use calculations, which incorporate a number of key estimates and assumptions.